Boat sinks in Lebanese's Tripoli port with 60 on board - TV citing Red Crescent | Law-Order

 Boat sinks in Lebanese's Tripoli port with 60 on board - TV citing Red Crescent

-A boat sank in Lebanese Tripoli port on Saturday with about 60 people on board, Al-Jadeed TV reported citing the Lebanese Red Crescent.
+A boat sank in Lebanon's Tripoli port on Saturday with about 60 people on board, Al-Jadeed TV reported citing the Lebanese Red Crescent.

-The broadcaster said that ambulances went to the place of the incident but with no other details.
+The Lebanese government said in a statement that Prime Minister Najib Mikati is following the sinking of a boat carrying passengers that departed illegally from the Qalamoun area, south of Tripoli.
+The broadcaster said ambulances went to the scene of the incident but gave no other immediate details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)